Order of Saint Michael: History

 When the Order of St Michael was founded, the famous illuminator Jean Fouquet was commissioned to paint the title miniature of the Statutes, showing the king presiding over the knights (Paris, Bibliothèque Nationale, fr.
 19819).
 The original plan was for the knights to meet yearly on 29 September at Mont Saint-Michel in Normandy.
 Such an isolated location was impractical causing Charles VIII to transfer this meeting place to the chapel of Saint-Michel-du-Palais, part of Paris' medieval royal residence the Palais de la Cité which the kings no longer used, to the control of the order in 1496.
 By letters patent dated 15 August 1555, the seat of the Order was transferred to the royal Château de Vincennes outside Paris.

-The Order of St. Michael was abolished by Louis XVI on 20 June 1790.
-It was revived by Louis XVIII on 16 November 1816 but the king took little interest in the order and no new knights were added after 1816.
-The Order was again abolished by the French authorities in 1830.
-The Order's last member died in 1850, although ten nominations of knights were conferred in 1929, 1930, and in the 1970s and 1980s.
+The Order of St. Michael was abolished by Louis XVI, under pressures from the revolutionaries, on 20 June 1790.
+It was abolished along with all other chivalric orders of the Ancien Régime, although the exiled Louis XVIII continued to acknowledge it.
+Following the Bourbon Restoration, the order was officially revived by the late king's brother on 16 November 1816 but the new king (or his governments who made suggestions of whom may have been fit to be invested of it) took little interest in the order and no new knights were added after 1816.
+The Order was again abolished by the French authorities in 1830, following the July Revolution.

 The French government considers the Order to be the origin of the Ordre des Arts et des Lettres: